Athletes and Prescription Pills: The Drug Crisis Impacting America

 Opioid Abuse in Sports

-While the opioid pandemic has affected a wide range of people, one group that has been particularly vulnerable is student athletes.
+While the opioid pandemic has affected a wide range of people, one particularly vulnerable group is student athletes.
 The New Jersey Department of Education reported that 83 percent of those who play competitive sports in school have unsupervised access to prescription-based medications.
 The availability of this substance, combined with the devastating effects it can have, has wreaked havoc on this country’s adolescent athletes.

 Why Athletes Are Being Affected